 Connected Kids is a non-profit organization founded by Dr. Barbara Sorrels in 2016.

-Its mission is to build a trauma-responsive community by focusing on educators, parents and advocates who live and work with children in hard places.
+Its mission is to build a trauma-responsive community by educating and supporting teachers, caregivers, parents, guardians and advocates who live and work with children affected by all forms of trauma.

 Connected Kids believes that through authentic relationships, people can change, and children can heal.